albarpambagio/sumur-EDA/README.md

 # Suka Makmur E-commerce Data Analysis

-This repository contains the analysis of "Suka Makmur," a fictional e-commerce platform.
+This repository contains the analysis of "Suka Makmur," an e-commerce platform.
 The analysis focuses on understanding customer behavior, payment processing, order management, and seller relationships.
 The goal is to uncover insights that can guide business decisions and improvements.

 ## Overview